TriviumGames/stage-manager/doc/scripts.md

 `stages` do not have a direct Pivid equivalent.

 Stages can be tagged with `"rotate": 180` and/or `"reflect": true` to affect everything played on that stage.
-These will not override the output's settings, but will combine with them.
+These will not override the output's settings, but will combine with them.  (i.e., of both the stage and the scene says reflect:true, that will end up doubly reflected, i.e. normal)

 ### `scenes`
 A scene represents a some group of media that plays, with various playback parameters, timed markers (`cues`) for callbacks, and hints for which scenes to prebuffer.

 #### `layers`
-An array of layers, each of with with a `media` filename, and various position and time parameters.
+An array of layers, each with a `media` filename, and various position and time parameters.
 If no position parameters are specified, the layer will be expanded to fit the `stage`'s area (maintaining aspect ratio).

 If no time parameters are specified, the media will start at the beginning of the scene, and play at regular speed until it is over.